Ellie Black: 2015

-In January, Black competed at the Elite Canada competition, winning the balance beam title, which was the only event she competed in.
-She then competed at the American Cup in Arlington, Texas and placed fifth with an all-around score of 56.132.
+In January, Black competed at the Elite Canada competition and won the balance beam title.
+She then competed at the American Cup in Arlington, Texas and placed fifth with an all-around.
 Then at the City of Jesolo Trophy and helped the Canadian team win the bronze medal behind the United States and Italy.
 Individually, Black won the bronze medal on the vault.

-In May, Black won her third consecutive Canadian all-around title with a score of 57.950.
-In July, Black competed at the Pan American Games which was hosted in Toronto.
+In May, Black won her third consecutive Canadian all-around title.
+Black competed at her first Pan American Games which was hosted in Toronto.
 The Canadian team of Black, Maegan Chant, Madison Copiak, Isabela Onyshko, and Victoria-Kayen Woo won a silver medal behind the United States.
 In the all-around final, Black won the gold medal with a score of 58.150, becoming the first non-American woman to become Pan American all-around champion since 1983 and the first Canadian to win the title since 1979.
-She then won the bronze medal in the vault final with an average score of 14.087.
-In the balance beam final, she won gold with a score of 15.050, one point ahead of the silver medalist, Megan Skaggs, and she also won the gold medal in the floor exercise final.
+She then won the bronze medal in the vault final.
+In the balance beam final, she won gold by over a full point, and she also won the gold medal in the floor exercise final.
 She was the most decorated Canadian athlete of the 2015 Pan American Games.

-In September, Black was selected to compete at the World Championships alongside Isabela Onyshko, Brittany Rogers, Audrey Rousseau, Sydney Townsend, and Victoria-Kayen Woo.
+In September, Black was selected to compete at the World Championships.
 The Canadian team had a strong performance in the qualifying round and qualified for the team final in seventh place, ensuring a full team berth at the 2016 Olympic Games.
-Black also qualified to the all-around final in fourth place with a score of 57.299 and in third place to the balance beam final with a 14.600.
+Black also qualified to the all-around final in fourth place and in third place to the balance beam final.
 In the team finals, she contributed scores of 14.233 on the floor, 15.100 on the vault, and 13.566 on the beam to help the Canadian team finish sixth, their best-ever team finish at a World Championships.
 In the all-around final, she set a new record for the highest placement by a Canadian by finishing in seventh place.
 In the beam final, she fell on her full twist and finished in seventh place for the second year in a row.